The IOB Guide for T1D, Part 4

 Step 3: Display total physiological exposure

-This approach is illustrated in the GNL Exercise IOB Calculator for T1D, where insulin exposure is translated into an easy-to-interpret visual scale.
+This approach is illustrated in the GNL Carbs for 30 Minutes Exercise, where insulin exposure is translated into an easy-to-interpret visual scale.
 The key distinction becomes simple: correction insulin influences correction behaviour; total physiological exposure informs hypoglycaemia risk.
 This removes the structural conflict present in current systems.